Unable to come into our store? Get your spa maintenance products and accessories on Spa Pools Online. Details »

 6. The warranty and supporting documentation: If you purchase a second-hand spa pool from a dealer, check whether it comes with a warranty.
 If it does, read the supporting documentation to see exactly what that warranty covers.

-What to consider when buying a second hand spa pool
+What factors are there to consider when buying new spa pool vs refurbished vs second hand?

 Questions to ask when buying a used spa pool